ddrohan/mobile-app-dev-labs/session03/lab/md/step06.md

 setTextViewString(R.id.coffeeNameTextView, aCoffee.getCoffeeName());
 ~~~

-Run the app again, and see what you get - now have a go at the rest of the coffee data using the helper methods from the Base class.
+Run the app again, and see what you get - now have a go at the rest of the coffee data yourself.

 The completed section of missing code is as follows: